hanabi/hanabi.github.io/Reference.md

 * Since the *Third Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
 * When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**, meaning that *Good Touch Principle* applies to the non-focused cards.
 (Note that this is **the opposite of the *Trash Bluff***.
 In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)

+### Out-of-Position Unknown Trash Discharge

+* Normally, players are only allowed to perform a *Discharge* on the very next player (similar to a *Bluff*).
+* However, if a *Unknown Trash Discharge* is performed, and the very next player does not have a *Third Finesse Position*, then they cannot demonstrate to the team that the clued card is trash.
+* In this situation, the *Discharge* is on the next player with a *Third Finesse Position*:
+  * The player being passed over knows that the next player will blind-play, so they can either discard or give an unrelated clue.
+  * After that, the next player should blind-play their card immediately to demonstrate what is going on.
+* For example, in a 4-player game:
+  * All of the 1's are played on the stacks.
+  * Bob's has two 5's in his hand in slots 3 and 4.
+(They were clued with number 5 as a *5 Save* earlier on in the game.)
+  * Alice clues red to Donald, touching a red 1 on his slot 1 as a *Play Clue*.
+  * Bob knows that Donald will think that this red card is red 2.
+But if a card blind-plays from *Finesse Position*, then Donald will think that the card is red 3.
+Thus, this must be an *Unknown Trash Discharge*.
+  * Bob does not have a *Third Finesse Position*.
+(He only has two unclued cards in his hand.)
+  * Thus, Bob knows that this is an *Out-of-Position Unknown Trash Discharge* on Cathy.
+  * Bob discards.
+  * Cathy blind-plays her *Third Finesse Position* and it successfully plays as red 2.
+  * Donald knows that since Cathy blind-played her *Third Finesse Position* card, this must be an *Unknown Trash Discharge* and that his red card is red 1.
+Donald discards the red 1.

 ### 5 Number Discharge

 * This convention only applies in the *Early Game*.